DiamondLightSource/mx_bluesky/docs/developer/serial-crystallography-on-i24/project-planning/roadmap.rst

    - Prepare generic react components to match the features in the edms.
    - Components for things currently managed by general purpose PVs (eg. map).
    - OAV viewer.

+7. Start integrating Panda, at least for fixed-target collections.
-7. Implementation of serial tools to be used at XFELS.
+8. Implementation of serial tools to be used at XFELS.

    - Reinstate removed code from sacla and move it to bluesky.
    - Add any plans/devices that might be needed for other locations.

-8. Reinstate full mapping code using bluesky.
+9. Reinstate full mapping code using bluesky.

 (TBC…)